Expert guidance on getting the most from your gear

 05.28.2013| By Shure Notes|

-You’ve finally invested in a high quality vocal microphone and your voice has never sounded better.
+You’ve finally invested in a high-quality vocal microphone, and your voice has never sounded better.
 Unfortunately, the keyboard player in your band decides he wants to use your mic during his featured rap.
-You …
+You cringe as he practically eats the microphone.
+You can barely watch as he encourages audience members …

 03.08.2012| By Shure Notes|